davidcann/electron-mac-dock-icon-switcher/README.md

 You may need to sign the DockTile.docktileplugin bundle before distributing your app.

 **TODO**: add instructions for signing with `electron-forge`

-## Not Allowed in Mac App Store

-Last I heard, Apple does not allow apps with a docktileplugin in the Mac App Store.

 ## Debugging